 Nintendo game libraries are always filled with all sorts of collectibles.
 Between the cult following of the corporate brand and the fact the platforms have played underdogs at times (especially the Gamecube), it’s not a surprise that there are some treasures to be found in the Nintendo library.

 In stark contrast to the Cheapest Games series, this Rare & Valuable series will round up the rarest and most valuable games for a given console or handheld so you’ll know what to look for whether you are buying or selling.
 Below you will see two prices beside each title.
-The first is the average daily selling price, which is typically the going rate for the game by itself.
-The second price is the highest price in the past three months which is usually the price for the new/sealed game.
+The first is the average daily selling price, which is typically the going rate for a game in non-ideal condition.
+The second price is the highest price in the past three months for a complete, non-sealed game (sealed prices are also listed separately if recent example exists).
 The list is ordered by the balance of the two prices.
 Note that some of these games are not rare in the sense that there are not many available, but rare relative to demand, which makes the games expensive.

 Treasured Standard USA Releases